marcduiker/azure-functions-university/lessons/python/http/http-lesson-python.md

 ## 4. Adding a new function for POST requests

-Let's change the function to map the the requst with JSON content to a Python class objest.
+Let's change the function to map the the requst with JSON content to a Python class object.
 Since we only storing state we can use a [dataclass](https://docs.python.org/3/library/dataclasses.html).

 ### Steps